srsydv/EIP712/USER_GUIDE.md

 ## Summary

 **For Users:**
-- Simple, one-click voting experience
+- ✅ Simple, one-click voting experience
+- ✅ **Gasless voting** - sign for free, relayer pays gas
-- No technical knowledge needed
+- ✅ No technical knowledge needed
-- Secure, transparent, verifiable
+- ✅ Secure, transparent, verifiable
+- ✅ Votes attributed to you, not relayer

 **For You (Owner):**
-- Proxy address never changes
+- ✅ Proxy address never changes: `0xeac9C1B4CE05b1A91927b35f7486034F6CCc1291`
-- Can upgrade contract without disrupting users
+- ✅ Can upgrade contract without disrupting users
-- All votes and state preserved during upgrades
+- ✅ All votes preserved during upgrades
-- Full control over voting period and finalization
+- ✅ Full control over voting period
+- ✅ Control gas costs via relayer

 **The Magic:**
-Users interact with one address (`0xeac9C1B4CE05b1A91927b35f7486034F6CCc1291`) that never changes, while you can upgrade the contract code behind the scenes.
-It's the best of both worlds! 🎉
+1. **Proxy Pattern**: Users interact with one address that never changes, while you can upgrade the contract code behind the scenes
+2. **Gasless Voting**: Users sign votes (free), your relayer pays gas, but votes are attributed to the users
+3. **Best of Both Worlds**: Users get gasless experience, you get upgradeable contracts! 🎉